Optically Pumped Polarized $^3$He$^{++}$ Ion Source Development for RHIC/EIC: Chicane for Spin Rotation

 \section{Chicane for Spin Rotation}

 Polarized \h ions extracted from EBIS will be accelerated by two linear accelerators to 2\,MeV per nucleon.
 The spin direction will be parallel to the beam line and will need to be rotated to the vertical direction before the injection into the Booster synchrotron.
 The change of the spin direction will be done by the combination of a dipole and a solenoid.
-In the dipole field, the ion trajectory is deflected by $\theta$ = 21.5$^\circ$.
-The dipole file also causes the spin to rotate with respect to the trajectory by $G\gamma\theta\!=\!-90^\circ$, where $G\!=\!(g-1)/2\!=\!-4.18$ for \h.
-Then the ion with horizontal spin passes through the solenoid.
-The spin is rotated about the solenoid axis by angle $\phi\!=\!-(1+G)qB/pdl\!=\!\pm$90$^\circ$.
-Consequently, the spin is rotated to the vertical direction.
-By changing the polarity of the solenoid field, the spin direction also can be changed upward or downward.
+In the dipole field, the ion trajectory is deflected by $\theta$ = 21.5\degree.
+The dipole file also causes the spin to rotate with respect to the trajectory by 90\degree in the horizontal plane.
+Then the ion with the horizontally directed spin (perpendicular to the ion momentum) passes through the solenoid in which the spin is rotated around the solenoid axis by angle $\pm$90\degree depending on the polarity of the solenoid field.
+Thus, the spin direction is changed to vertical, upward or downward.
 The deflected ion trajectory is returned to the straight beam line by the following three dipoles.
 The beam may optionally be steered straight to a polarimeter rather than returned to the Booster injection line.
 The overall beam line will form a trapezoidal chicane as shown in Fig.\,\ref{fig:chicane}.

 The beam optics design was done with TRACE\,3-D\,\cite{Crandall:1990fs} and confirmed by TraceWin\,\cite{Uriot:2015keg}.
 The chicane was designed to be approximately symmetric to make it achromatic to minimize an emittance growth.
-The optics simulation showed that a 5\,mA \hpp beam can be transported to the booster synchrotron and fit the transverse acceptance of the injection electrode with a required momentum spread ($\pm0.5\%$).
+The optics simulation showed that a 5\,mA \hpp\ beam can be transported to the booster synchrotron and fit the transverse acceptance of the injection electrode with a required momentum spread ($\pm0.5\%$).

 A RF buncher is placed in front of the chicane to reduce the energy spread of the ions.
 The position was determined to have an appropriately long bunch width and a symmetric chicane.
 The effective voltage is 40\,kV.
 The structure is a quarter-wave resonator with two gaps.
 The outer size is 335\,mm $\times$ 351\,mm $\times$ 580\,mm.
 The bore is 80\,mm in diameter and the gap length is 5\,mm.
 The required RF power is 500\,W.